stat231-01-s20/data-science-diaries/pages/other.md

 title: Other
 ---

-# What was on our minds?
+# What else was on our minds?

 In one homework assignment, students were asked to web scrape quotes from the [Brainy Quote](https://www.brainyquote.com/ "Brainy Quote") website.
 What terms did they search?
 What quotes did they find?